HSRnow Next Bus and Trip Planning Tools

 Why don’t you give a reason other than Out of Service?

-For the safety of our staff and operations, we only advise that the bus is out of service.
+For the privacy of our staff and customers, we only advise that the bus is out of service.

 Why do you have two Twitter accounts: @hsr and @HSRnow?